giturra/challenge_mle/docs/challenge.md

 ## Gitflow methodology

 In order to code all parts of the challenge, I followed the gitflow workflow.
 For each new feature added to the project, I created a new branch with the naming convention `feature/<brief-description>`, where `<brief-description>` describes in a few words the new feature added to the project.
-Once a `feature/<brief-description>` branch was finished, it was merged into the develop branch to keep it updated.
-Finally, when the development of the project was finished, the `develop` branch was merged into the `main` branch, which is the official branch, to release the official version of the project.
+Once a `feature/<brief-description>` branch was finished, it was merged into the main branch to keep it updated.
+Finally, when the mainment of the project was finished, the `main` branch was merged into the `main` branch, which is the official branch, to release the official version of the project.

-However, in a correct gitflow methodology, it is necessary to create a pull request before adding a new feature to the `develop` branch.
-When the code reviewer approves the changes, these changes are merged into the `develop` branch.
-These steps were omitted in order to save development time.
+However, in a correct gitflow methodology, it is necessary to create a pull request before adding a new feature to the `main` branch.
+When the code reviewer approves the changes, these changes are merged into the `main` branch.
+These steps were omitted in order to save mainment time.
+I just created a pull request to merge the `main` branch into the `main` branch and create the release version.
+Moreover, sometimes I had to make some small updates in certain branches, I did it in the updates in same branch in order to save time, but the correct way of doing this is development in hot-fix branches that do not require a Pull Request approve before merge into develop or main branches.

+However, in a correct Gitflow methodology, it is necessary to create a pull request before adding a new feature to the `main` branch.
+When the code reviewer approves the changes, these changes are merged into the `main` branch.
+These steps were omitted to save maintenance time.
 I just created a pull request to merge the `develop` branch into the `main` branch and create the release version.
+Moreover, sometimes I had to make some small updates in certain branches, and I did these updates in the same branch to save time.
+The correct way of doing this is to develop in hot-fix branches that do not require a pull request approval before merging into the `develop` or `main` branches.

 ## Notebook Exploration and Bug Fixing